NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 is applied after the input adjustments are read, if those are present.
 An example is shown in (:numref:`ba_pc_align`).

-If the ``--datum`` option is specified, ``bundle_adjust`` will write the mean absolute residuals (reprojection errors) for each triangulated point, before and after optimization.
+If the ``--datum`` option is specified, ``bundle_adjust`` will write the triangulated world position for every feature being matched in two or more images, and the mean absolute residuals (reprojection errors) for each position, before and after optimization.
 The files are named

 ::